 But people who are not interested in ever leaving their city?
 Not so much.
 There it can actually highlight how the two of you have little in common.

-Deeper Layer Marketability: there are many deeper layers though that tend to be highly marketable currencies.
-Conversation skills and social skills for example are very attractive social currencies for everyone.
+Conversation skills and social skills, for example, are very attractive social currencies for everyone.

 On the other end of the spectrum, if you invest most of your time developing a vast knowledge of, say, entomology and you become a research professor in that field that will not make you very interesting outside your classrooms -entomology is the study of insects-.

-So you already see the first corollary of getting what you want with the social exchange rule: develop currency that most people want.
+So you already see the first corollary of getting what you want with the social exchange theory: develop currencies that most people want.

-You’re a developer?
 Boring to most anyone.
-But if you’re a wiz of coding, popular hacker and pioneering a whole new language, now that’s interesting.
+But if you’re a wiz of coding, popular hacker and pioneering a whole new language, now that changes the game.

 And of course, standing above the mediocre masses is often an attractive quality by itself.

-There’s also always a situational element in currencies.
 Nobody would exchange a million in cash for a hunting rifle these days.
-But if society were to collapse and we’d get thrown back to stone age, then a million in cash is useless scrap paper that won’t feed you for a second, while a hunting rifle becomes priceless.
+But if society were to collapse and we’d get thrown back to the stone age, then a million in cash is useless scrap paper and a hunting rifle becomes priceless.